luoqiaoen/orchestration-in-C/Readme.txt

 API/SDK used:

-PVCAM64 SDK (pvcam.h, master.h) provided by Photometrics GPIB(NI4882) from NI, purchased along with PCIe-GPIB card Zaber Core Serial Library v1.0 in C for Binary Protocal specific to the stages purchased (downloadable aat http://www.zaber.com/wiki/Software)
+PVCAM64 SDK (pvcam.h, master.h) provided by Photometrics
+GPIB(NI4882) from NI, purchased along with PCIe-GPIB card Zaber Core Serial Library v1.0 in C for Binary Protocal specific to the stages purchased